RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * A port (optional)
  * An registry path suffix (optional)

-This information identifies your registry and must be used to references images you push to your private registry.
+You use this information to reference the images you push to your private registry.
 For example, a Google Container Registry will start with `gcr.io/{project-id}` where '{project-id}' is the cloud project identifier.